twonegatives/coinsph_challenge/README.md

 Wallet does not require you to create a test database manually.
 Instead it connects to the development database and creates a test db and migrates it automatically on tests run.
-Please note that this requires you to have a dev db (default it `coinsph`) to be set up prior to firing up tests.
+Please note that this requires you to have a dev db (default is `coinsph`) to be set up prior to firing up tests.

 Run tests: